drbulu/drbulu.github.io/_posts/2016-11-14-content-management-part1-intro.md

 <a name="quote-note">Note:</a> I figured that the first quote was from an African proverb, but couldn't find a reference (sadly).
 Interestingly, this quite has been misattributed to [Benjamin Franklin](https://en.wikiquote.org/wiki/Benjamin_Franklin) and has been referenced by [Mr T.](https://en.wikiquote.org/wiki/Mr._T#Sourced), he that "pitieth the foolish" (sic).

 The ideas in this series are basically here to ensure that my content is of maximum utility to anyone who might find this site interesting.
 My vision is to have a site that consists of concise, useful content.
 I previously articulated this concept [before]({{ site.baseurl }}{% post_url 2016-11-04-setup-us-the-blog-part1-preamble %}#resourcing) when I talked about having a "website with a blog" (i.e. a website that has blog as one of its features).
-This is a big dream for one as vebose as I am :).
+This is a big dream for one as vebose as I am :smile::speech_balloon:.

 ## Implementation
 From the brooding musings of the last few days, I have identified three fundamental content types that I will feature on this site to achieve its aims.
 These are **blog** posts, **topic** pages (study notes) and **project** pages.